ibm-cloud-docs/containers/cs_storage_block.md

     ```
     {: pre}

 5. Create another configuration file to create your PVC.
 In order for the PVC to match the PV that you created earlier, you must choose the same value for `storage` and `accessMode`.
-The `storage-class` field must be empty.
+The `storage-class` field must be an empty string.
 If any of these fields do not match the PV, then a new PV is created automatically instead.

      ```
      kind: PersistentVolumeClaim